 The Board will consider sustainability issues such as environmental and social factors as part of its strategic formulation in line with the Code.
-To assist the Board in the execution of its responsibilities in enhancing the Group's corporate governance framework, the Board delegates specific authority to three Board Committees which comprise the AC, Nominating Committee ("NC") and Remuneration Committee ("RC").
+To facilitate effective management and assist the Board in executing its responsibilities and to enhance the Group's corporate governance framework, the Board delegates specific authority to three Board Committees which comprise the AC, Nominating Committee ("NC") and Remuneration Committee ("RC").
 All Board Committees, save for the AC which comprises only Independent Directors, are chaired by an Independent Director and a majority of the members are Independent Directors.
 These Committees function within clearly defined terms of reference and operating procedures which are reviewed on a regular basis to ensure their continued relevance.
 The effectiveness of each committee is also constantly monitored.

-The Board recognises that while these Board Committees with delegated power to make decisions, execute actions or make recommendations in their specific areas, will report back to the Board with their decisions and/or recommendations, the ultimate responsibility for decisions and actions rests with the Board.
+The Board accepts that while these Board Committees with the delegated power to make decisions, execute actions or make recommendations in their specific areas respectively and will report back to the Board with their decisions and/or recommendations, the ultimate responsibility for the decisions and actions rests with the Board.

-The Board meets on a quarterly basis to review, inter alia, the financial results and accounting policies.
+The Board meets on a quarterly basis to review inter alia the financial results and accounting policies.
 Adhoc meetings will be held as and when required to address any significant issues that may arise in-between scheduled meetings.
 These meetings are scheduled in advance to facilitate the individual Director's planning in view of their ongoing commitments.

-Where physical Board and Board Committee meetings are not possible, timely communication with members of the Board or Board Committee can be achieved through electronic means and circulation of written resolutions for approval by the relevant Board and Board Committee members.
+Where physical Board and Board Committee meetings are not possible, timely communication with members of the Board or Board Committee can be achieved through electronic means and circulation of written resolutions for approval by the relevant Board and Board Committees' members.
 The Company's Bye-laws provides for meetings to be held via telephone, electronic or other communication facilities which permit all persons participating in the meeting to communicate with each other simultaneously.